rvpanoz/luna/README.md

 3. Build and start the application with `npm run dev`
 4. Submit a pull request with your changes :boom:

-## Notes

-_If you have installed the previous version v1.2.0 you have to remove the node_modules folder and make a clean npm install.
-Previous version 1.2.0 codebase is now on `UI/bootstrap branch`._

-For the previous version of the application you can use the **UI/bootstrap branch** You have to remove the node_modules folder and run a clean install then use:

-`git checkout UI/bootstrap`

-`npm install`

-if you encounter permission problems on Linux try:

-`sudo npm install --allow-root`

 ## Thanks

 Luna is alive thanks to these great libs and frameworks: